Fit & Fabulous – 5 Important Steps to Better Health In 2023!

 - Use an online meal planner to help organize your meals.
 You can also work with your dietitian to come up with a food plan to support your goals.

-2. Focus on habits not goals
+2. Focus on habits, not goals

 For example, brushing your teeth is a habit that requires little thought and planning.
 It has been practiced so often that it happens almost automatically to produce an outcome of fresh breath and good dental hygiene.

-Habits help us to form new neurological pathways that make it easier for our brain to complete certain tasks.
+Habits help us to form new neurological pathways that make it easier for our brains to complete certain tasks.
 The science of habit building can be complicated, but a simple example can help to explain how to go about building habits.

 Let’s use the example of getting physically fit in 2022.
-First, commit to building an exercise habit rather than focusing on the amount or the intensity of the exercise you plan to do.
+First, commit to building an exercise habit rather than focusing on the amount or intensity of the exercise you plan to do.
 To establish a new habit, it’s best to add it to an existing routine.
 Your brain will more readily include a new behavior if you attach it to something you’re already doing.
-To build a walking habit for example, you could plan to take a walk after you get up each morning.
+To build a walking habit, for example, you could plan to take a walk after you get up each morning.
 As you always get up every morning, your brain will quickly adjust and incorporate walking into your new routine.

 It is also normal, however, to face a certain amount of inertia when it comes to building new habits as one often prefers to default to an old pattern of behavior of “not exercising” in this example.
 To help overcome the inertia, shorten the commitment and make the goal smaller.
 Allow yourself to do a much shorter walk (say 10 minutes) so that it is easier to fit into your routine and does not seem so overwhelming.
 Be committed to the habit every day even if it is short duration and low intensity, as this will create neurological pathways that will establish the new habit.